 Everybody knows that a great baseball player is someone who throws like a boss.
-No doubt that professional baseball coaches want and need someone in their team who has unbeatable arm strength and accuracy.
+Professional baseball coaches want and need someone in their team who has unbeatable arm strength and accuracy.

 The Skills You Should Be Working On

-Whether it’s in the drills you do or the training program you follow, there are two important things that you and your team should be working on to reduce your throwing errors: Accuracy and Accountability.
+Whether it’s in the drills you do or the training program you follow.
+There are two important things your team should be working on to reduce your throwing errors: Accuracy and Accountability.
 Here’s why:

 Accuracy is a product of consistency.
-So, as a player, you should be responsible for committing a specific time and place for practicing and doing throwing drills consistently and regularly.
-As a coach, you should be able to implement throwing drills as much as fielding and hitting to produce all-around players.
+So, as a player, you should be responsible for committing a specific time and place for practicing and doing throwing drills.
+As a coach, you should be able to put in place baseball drills as much as fielding and hitting to produce all-around players.

-Players should also be accountable when they throw whether it be during practice or in-game.
-Being accountable means trying your best to deliver game-like throws each time and to understand the reasons behind every bad throw to try and avoid them later.
+Players should also be accountable when they throw, whether during practice or in-game.
+Being accountable means trying your best to deliver game-like throws each time.
+It will help you to understand the reasons behind every bad throw to try and avoid them later.

 Essential Elements Of Good Baseball Throwing Drills